rpigu-i/python-twitter-shill-hunter/README.md

 The final value is `dialect` e,g, en-US
 Based upon the dialect input, tweets will be searched to see if they deviate from target dialect.
-Currently on spelling errors are flagged which is very noisy.
-This will be refined.

 For example if the target account is suppose to be using UK English but uses US spellings and grammer, this will be flagged.

+Dialects are stored within the package and UK and US English are currently supported, with a small list of words currently being matched.

+Spelling errors are flagged which is very noisy as URLs and other strings will be listed.
+An option will be added to switch this on/off as required.
+This option may be useful if looking for patterns in spelling mistakes or punctuation errors across a series of different twitter accounts.

 ## Running the application.